emilk/egui/README.md

 **NOTE**: Egui does not claim to have reached all these goals yet!
 Egui is still work in progress.

-### Why Egui?
+### Non-goals

-Egui is written for Rust game engines.
+* Become the most powerful GUI libary
+* Native looking interface
+* Advanced and flexible layouts (that's fundamentally incompatible with immediate mode)

+## Who is Egui for?

+Egui aims to be the best choice when you want a simple way to create a GUI, or you want to add a GUI to a game engine.

 If you are not using Rust, Egui is not for you.
 If you want a GUI that looks native, Egui is not for you.
-If you want something stable that doesn't break when you upgrade it, Egui isn't for you (yet).
+If you want something that doesn't break when you upgrade it, Egui isn't for you (yet).

 But if you are writing something interactive in Rust that needs a simple GUI, Egui may be for you.

+### Egui vs Dear ImGui

 The obvious alternative to Egui is [`imgui-rs`](https://github.com/Gekkio/imgui-rs), the Rust wrapper around the C++ library [Dear ImGui](https://github.com/ocornut/imgui).
 Dear ImGui is a great library, which a lot more features and polish compared to Egui.
 However, Egui provides some benefits for Rust users: